chadspix/tube-invaders/README.md

 ## What Is This

-Phish played a residency at the Sphere in Las Vegas in 2024.
-During the show, the band's drummer Jon Fishman played a segment where a Space Invaders-style game called **Tube Invaders** appeared on the massive spherical LED screen — complete with pixelated aliens, a desert road horizon, and the band's faces on the game over screen.
+Phish is played another residency at the Sphere in Las Vegas that I again didnt attend.
+During the show, a Space Invaders-style game called **Tube Invaders** appeared on the massive spherical LED screen — complete with pixelated aliens, a desert road horizon, and the band's faces on the game over screen.

 This is a fully playable browser adaptation of that concept, built as a love letter to 30 years of Phish.